ColorCoded Labs

 The company is called ColorCoded Labs.
 But nothing in the identity actually did anything color-coded.

-The original brand hinted at the concept — five colors in the palette, a color-banded logo — but there were no rules for how those colors should behave.
-So on the existing site, every color was being used at once, everywhere.
+The palette hinted at the concept, five colors, a color-banded logo, but there were no rules for how those colors should behave, so the site used all of them at once, everywhere.
 The brand's own name was making a promise its design language wasn't keeping.
+The real work was turning that name into a design instruction: a language with rules about where color lives, what it signals, and when it should be quiet.

-My diagnosis to the client: "The colors concept is strong — but it's being overused on the website in a way that's making the concept less impactful.
+My diagnosis to the client: "The colors concept is strong, but it's being overused on the website in a way that's making the concept less impactful.
 More whitespace and high-contrast foundations will make the brand colors stand out, not disappear."

-I wireframed the priority page templates — homepage and about — to map content hierarchy, confirm information architecture, and align with stakeholders on structure before committing to any visual decisions.
-These wireframes surfaced structural gaps (the missing About page, partnerships section, and press archive) as design decisions rather than afterthoughts.
+Before any visual design, I wireframed the priority templates, homepage and about, to map hierarchy and align with stakeholders before committing to visuals.
+The wireframes surfaced the structural gaps (missing About page, partnerships section, press archive) as design decisions rather than afterthoughts.

 ColorCoded Labs homepage wireframe mapping content hierarchy and conversion flow